Hallur20/Assignment_02_Databases/README.md

         System.out.println("Twitter users amount: " + users.size());
     }
 ```

+this method shows a top-10 of the users that use the most:'@user' tag links.
 ```java
     public static void mostLinks(DBCollection c) {
         DBCursor cursor = c.find(new BasicDBObject("text", new BasicDBObject("$regex", "@")));